 One of the trends among paint companies lately has been to offer larger paint samples than necessary.

-Not only this, but any extra paint will need to be disposed of at the end of the project, especially if they aren’t good as a true paint product.
+Not only this, but any extra paint will need to be disposed of at the end of the project, especially if they aren’t suitable as an actual paint product.

 Leaving a paint can open over time will make the paint harden eventually.
 You can also use an inexpensive paint hardener to harden it up more quickly for tossing out.

-It isn’t worth it to break out your good brushes to work with paint samples.
-Instead, use foam brushes because they get the job done with little hassle and are quite cheap.
+You can, instead, use foam brushes because they get the job done with little hassle and are cheap.

 Be sure you don’t use chip brushes; these can cause streaks through the paint.

 3- Give it a Little Time to Work